uwcartlab/webmapping/Chapter03/readme.md

     window.onload = jsAjax();

-The `fetch` method accesses the server at the location defined in the `Request`, and based on the parameters stored in the `init` variable.
-In this case, the data are being retrieved from the server.
+The `fetch()` method accesses the server at the location defined in the `request` variable using the properties stored in the `init` variable.
+In this case, the data are being retrieved from the _data_ folder of your boilerplate web directory.

-The final step is to actually send the received data to a callback function.
-A JavaScript _**callback function**_ executes script that uses the data retrieved from a server after the data loads into the browser.
-Consequently, any script that makes use of data sent through AJAX should be written or called within the callback function to avoid manipulating the data before it is fully available in the browser (Example 2.4).
+The final step is to send the received data to a callback function that it can be accessed in other areas of your script to support map rendering and interaction.
+A JavaScript _**callback function**_ executes script that uses the data retrieved from a server after the data is completely loaded into the browser.
+Consequently, any script that makes use of data sent through AJAX should be written or called within the `callback()` function to avoid manipulating the data before it is fully available in the browser (Example 2.4).

-###### Example 2.4: Adding a callback function to a fetch request in main.js
+###### Example 2.4: Adding a `callback()` function to a `fetch()` request in _main.js_

     function jsAjax(){
         // Step 1: Create the data request